-Video from Washingtonian's Food Insecurity in the DMV Virtual Event | Washingtonian (DC)
+Giving Tuesday: Chef Jose Andres and the CEO of the Capital Area Food Talk about Food Insecurity in Our Nation's Capital; Receive $50,000 from AWS | Washingtonian (DC)

-Chef José Andrés of World Central Kitchen, Radha Muthiah of Capital Area Food Bank and Teresa Carlson of Amazon Web Services (AWS) hosted a virtual event on Tuesday, May 5, which was also global Giving Tuesday.
+Chef José Andrés of World Central Kitchen and Radha Muthiah, CEO of the Capital Area Food Bank, held a discussion on Giving Tuesday about food insecurity in our area.
+The virtual event was moderated by Teresa Carlson, VP of Worldwide Public Sector for Amazon Web Services (AWS).
 The discussion centered on food insecurity in the DMV, and how Andrés’ and Muthiah’s respective organizations are helping to address growing needs amidst the coronavirus pandemic.

+Andrés called for a national food council: “Food should be treated as a national security issue the same way our President and leaders around the world have generals next to them to recommend the right defenses, we should start having … food experts so that decisions are made in investing in the right solutions. ”

+The wide-ranging conversation touched on many topics from the growing number of first-time food recipients to how their organizations use technology to track needs during the COVID crisis.
+Muthiah explained how the Capital Area Foodbank distributes over 45 million pounds of food to their 450 partners in our region using technology.
+“We have a hunger heat map for the entire region that highlights exactly the different levels of food insecurity down to the census track level. ” She went on to explain that for their clients, those who need food, the Capital Area Food Bank website has a “Get Help” button in which one can put in their zip code and find food service providers in their area as well as connect to other local social services.

+Andrés shared the advice he received from one of his very first customers at Jaleo when he arrived here from Spain, the late Senator Daniel Patrick Moyinhan: “If you love America, America will love you back.”

-During the event, Carlson, who serves as AWS’s VP of the Worldwide Public Sector, announced that AWS would be making donations of $25,000 each to Capital Area Food Bank, World Central Kitchen, and Share Our Strength.
+America has certainly loved him back and did so on Giving Tuesday.
+During the event, Carlson announced that AWS would be making a donations of $25,000 each to Capital Area Food Bank, World Central Kitchen, and Share Our Strength for a total of $75,000.
+That money will provide over 150,000 meals for people in need.

 If you are interested in making your own donation to help these organizations, you can find the links to donate here: